YheChen/YheChen/README.md

 # Yanzhen Chen

+Currently working as a Software Engineer on Co-op at Bree.

 Computer Science student at the University of Toronto, pursuing minors in Mathematics and Statistics.

 I am interested in machine learning systems, scalable backend infrastructure, and optimization.
 My work emphasizes mathematical rigor, production-quality engineering, and measurable impact.
 I enjoy designing reliable systems, reasoning about performance and failure modes, and building clean, maintainable software grounded in strong fundamentals.